cristian-grecu/ELEC391-quartus-modelsim-tutorial/README.md

 ## Introduction

 The purpose of this document is to very briefly describe how to use the Intel Quartus Prime and ModelSim software packages to design digital systems.
-It is targeted at students of CPEN 311 at the University of British Columbia.

 A typical design flow may look like this: